t-shark-9/t-shark-9.github.io/README-old.md

-# T-Shark Platform - Reading & AI Chat
+# Speed Reader - Read Faster and Better

-A revolutionary platform that combines speed reading technology with AI chat capabilities, featuring the signature fast-reading display system.
+A web-based speed reading application that helps users read long texts quickly by displaying one word at a time in a fixed position.

 ## 🎯 Features